 Then, there is Chai.
 Probably my favorite flavor of tea, but not always decaffeinated.
 Here are some decaf ones to try:

 A rich, flavorful tea, that is an excellent substitute for coffee.
 Unlike some chai teas, which can be overwhelming, all the notes in this chai blend together for a taste that is both subtle and spicy.

 8. Teavana Oprah Chai Herbal Blend

-I loved Oprah’s Chai Tea blend at Starbucks when it first came out.
-I also loved the Oprah’s Chai Tea Latte, because it had less sugar than the regular Starbucks Chai Tea Latte.
-Now Teavana and Oprah have developed a caffeine-free version for those of us who have given up caffeine.
+I loved Oprah's Chai Tea blend at Starbucks when it came out.
+I also loved the Oprah’s Chai Tea Latte, because it had less sugar than the regular Starbucks Chai Tea Latte (update: the Oprah Chai Tea Latte is no longer available at Starbucks).
+Teavana and Oprah have developed a caffeine-free version for those of us who have given up caffeine.
 It is a loose leaf tea, so it requires a tea infuser, but that makes it even more special.

 I'm always looking for new teas to try.
 What is your favorite caffeine-free tea?

 "Where there's tea, there's hope." - Sir Arthur Pinero

 I'm Kerry and I was diagnosed with chronic Lyme disease in 2016.
 This is a positive space for those of us coping with Lyme disease and other invisible illnesses.